-The following analyses compare the Partnership's results of operations for the 2020 three-month period with the 2019 three-month period.
+The following analyses compare the Partnership's results of operations for the 2021 three-month period with the 2020 threemonth period and the 2021 six-month period with the 2020 six-month period.

 Our results are significantly influenced by temperatures in our service territories particularly during the heating season months of October through March.
 As a result, our operating results, after adjusting for the effects of gains and losses on commodity derivative instruments not associated with current-period transactions as further discussed below, are significantly higher in our first and second fiscal quarters.